Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Properties of DOTA

 \subsubsection{DOTA-v2.0}

-DOTA-v2.0 collects more Google Earth, GF-2 Satellite, and aerial images.
 There are 18 common categories, 11,268 images and 1,793,658 instances in DOTA-v2.0.
-Compared to DOTA-v1.5, it further adds the new categories of "airport" and "helipad".
-The $11,268$ images of DOTA-v2.0 are split into training, validation, test-dev, and test-challenge sets.
-To avoid the problem of overfitting, the proportion of the training and validation sets is smaller than that of the test set.
-Furthermore, we have two test sets, namely test-dev and test-challenge, which are similar to MS COCO dataset~\cite{COCO}.
-The detailed splits are shown below: \begin{itemize} \item {\textbf{Training} contains 1,830 images and 268,627 instances}.
-We will release both the images and ground truths. \item {\textbf{Validation} contains 593 images and 81,048 instances}.
-We will release both the images and ground truths. \item {\textbf{Test-dev} contains 2,792 images and 353,346 instances.} We will release the images without ground truths.
-For evaluation, one can submit the results to the evaluation server that we built.\footnote{\url{https://captain-whu.github.io/DOTA/evaluation.html}} The submission for each team is limited to once a day to avoid overfitting.
-All the DOTA-v2.0 experiments in this paper are evaluated on test-dev. \item {\textbf{Test-challenge} contains $6,053$ images and $1,090,637$ instances}.
-It will be only available during the contest. \end{itemize}
+Compared to DOTA-v1.5, it further adds the new categories of ``airport" and ``helipad".
+DOTA-v2.0 are split into {\em training, validation, test-dev}, and {\em test-challenge} subsets.
+To avoid the problem of over-fitting, the proportion of the training and validation sets is smaller than that of the test set.
+Furthermore, we have two test subsets, namely {\em test-dev} and {\em test-challenge}, which are similar to the MS COCO dataset~\cite{COCO}.

+For the test-dev subset and the test-challenge subset, we release the images without annotations.
+For evaluation, one can submit the results to the evaluation server\footnote{\url{https://captain-whu.github.io/DOTA/evaluation.html}}.
+All the DOTA-v2.0 experiments in this paper are evaluated on test-dev.